cziem/DevAir/README.md

 Share your dev event stories and make reviews

-## DevAir

-This is a web application that allows users to make reviews of Tech Events, Meetups or Summits.
+`DevAir` is a web application that allows users to make reviews of Tech Events, Meetups or Summits.

 ## How it works